5 Quick Hacks for Your Ghost Theme

 </section>

 And here's how it renders.
-The first post has a meta title and meta description specified.
-The second post has only a meta description, and the third has neither.
+The first post has a meta title and meta description specified, but the second has neither.

 Hack #5: Adding a Table of Contents to your posts